dh1tw/dh1tw.de/content/post/2013-03-18-can-i-still-use-oxidized-coax-cable.md

 thumbnailImagePosition: "left"
 ---

 This question bugged me after trying to exchange the connectors of a 25m long Aircell7 coax cable.
-During preparation I discovered a black inner conductor.
-I seems water entered the cable.
+During preparation, I discovered a black inner conductor.
+It seems water entered the cable.
 Do I have to throw it away?
 Read more to discover a probably unexpected answer!

 <!--more-->

 ## Water in the Cable

 It's the nightmare of all hams: water inside the coax cable.
-Over years, I heard over and over that once water has entered the cable, it becomes useless and has to be thrown away.
+Over years, I heard over and over that once the water has entered the cable, it becomes useless and has to be thrown away.
 From my times at university I remembered that due to the  _Skin Effect_, RF energy tends to flow on the skin, rather than the inner core of the conductor.
-Since copper oxide conducts much worse than copper, theory seems to confirm the country saying.
+Since copper oxide conducts much worse than copper, the theory seems to confirm the country saying.

-But considering the price of 2,50€/m I felt a stich in my heart when thinking about throwing away this 25m role of [Aircell7][1].
+But considering the price of 2,50€/m, I felt a stitch in my heart when thinking about throwing away this 25m role of [Aircell7][1].
 Instead of accepting defeat, I pulled out my [Vector Network Analyzer][2] and measured the attenuation from 1-500MHz.

 ## Oxidized coax cable